 BUILDING PROCESS QUALITY

 Quality by Design (QbD) is a risk-based approach that identifies potential process errors early so that proactive steps can be taken to ensure safety and efficacy of medications and certain food products.
 A key aspect of the QbD framework is the assessment of risks and monitoring of process parameters and material attributes that influence finished product quality.
 In a nutshell, QbD builds quality into each step of the manufacturing process and prevents bad batches in the first place.
+Quality by Design has been increasingly implemented in pharmaceutical manufacturing, as the stakes are high when there is a chance products of poor quality might get into consumers’ hands.
+It is strongly supported by regulatory authorities, including the U.S. Food and Drug Administration (FDA), because it focuses the manufacturing process on consumer safety — from the beginning.
+Some food manufacturers are taking a cue from the pharmaceutical industry and are implementing QbD in their processes as well.
+We are seeing this with food companies that manufacture particularly sensitive products, including baby formula, dairy products and additives.

 A comprehensive QbD framework needs to consider the risks that an inadequate weighing process may pose to final product quality.
 Depending on the application, different aspects of weighing can play an important role in maintaining an accurate and reliable process.
 Weighing processes, such as batching, formulating and filling, can critically influence product quality and should be considered in a comprehensive QbD concept.
 Inaccurate weighments can negatively impact the consistency of the blend of ingredients or the correct potency of the final product.